Greek Islands 2-3 Week Itinerary

 Here are the places I visited and where I recommend if you are looking for an authentic experience and have two to three weeks free to explore Greece.

 We flew in to Athens and spent one night at a hotel near the Acropolis.
 Athens is a really special city, with ancient ruins, temples, museums, cafes, restaurants, markets and so much more.
 Be sure to see all the main highlights which can be done in 2 days.

-We flew in to Athens, spent one night at a hotel near the Acropolis, made a quick run up the famous hill then hopped on a small plane for the 20 minute flight to the magical island of Milos.
+We then hopped on a small plane for the 20 minute flight to the magical island of Milos.

 We spent our days lounging by the pool sipping the cool white wine of the island overlooking the famous cliffs and many cruise ships that looked like toys coming in each morning just after dawn.
 We scurried through the narrow walkways and shops that magically opened an hour before the cruisers made the trek up the gondola or on the backs of the little donkeys.

 Soon I started to feel a drain… I wondered how long I could keep up this sense of euphoria, traveling where I had planned for so long, experiencing things I had hoped to experience, it began to feel like a charade.

 Everything was too blue, too white, too startlingly, achingly beautiful – and the people we encountered were all tourists, mostly there for just a few hours’ stopover from a cruise ship.
 This added to feeling of unreality.

 As I explored the coast of Santorini, seeing some of the most beautiful beaches in Europe, conversing with the “locals” (many of whom were from somewhere else; hardly anyone was actually Greek) I realized what was missing - something authentic.